A Superb Old Asmat Canoe Prow Ornament West Papua Irian Jaya Indonesia

 |Size||Length 127cm and Height 40cm|

-This Shield along with other carvings collected over a 2 year period in 1985-1986, most of these objects collected are now in major museum collections around the world like the Musee du Quai Branly Museum in Paris.
-When you walk into the Oceanic Art Pavilion the first thing you see are monumental Ancestor Poles from the Asmat & Mimika along with a Soul Boat , Shields and dance costumes from the Asmat & Mimika, all of those artworks were collected by me at the same time as this shield.
+This Canoe Prow along with other artworks was collected by Todd Barlin over a 2-year period from 1985-1986, most of these artworks are now in major museum collections around the world including The Musee du Quai Branly Museum in Paris.
+When you walk into the Oceanic Art Pavilion the first thing you see are monumental Ancestor Poles from the Asmat & Mimika along with a Soul Boat, Shields, and Dance Costumes from the Asmat & Mimika, all of those artworks were collected by me at the same time as this Canoe Prow.
+Above are two photos from the groundbreaking exhibition “The Asmat & Mimika” at the National Museum of African & Oceanic Art in Paris now part of The Musee du Quai Branly Museum.

 To see many more rare items and the finest masterpieces, please make an appointment with us to visit the gallery.